 - will include an introductory page and a contents page, listing headings and page numbers

-- must include reflections on the choreographic processes and products (conceptualising, producing, and evaluating choreographic decisions e.g. selecting a stimulus, choosing relevant technologies, developing a choreographic intention, choosing appropriate style, choosing a method to produce movement)
+- must include reflections on the choreographic processes and products (conceptualising, producing and evaluating choreographic decisions, eg selecting a stimulus, choosing relevant technologies, developing a choreographic intention, choosing an appropriate style or styles, and choosing a method to produce movement)

-- must include reflections on performance processes and products (learning, practising, interpreting, refining movements, applying expressive qualities, and working with aspects of technology that contribute to a performance).
+- must include reflections on performance processes and products (eg learning, practising, interpreting, refining movements, applying expressive qualities, and evaluating and working with aspects of technology that contribute to a performance).

 Find information for...

 Assessment & Moderation Best Practice Workshops Read more »

 How to access your NCEA results Read more »